 If you spend any time sitting at a desk then this DIY Footrest is just what you need.

-I tend to work barefoot, a lot!
-And the way I foud myself sitting was killing my feet.
-Literally they’d fall asleep and more alarming I developed swollen bumps on the bottoms in really weird spots that took a while to go down.
+I work barefoot too often!
+The way I was sitting was seriously hurting my feet.
+They’d fall asleep and more alarming I’d develop bumps on the bottoms that took a while to go down.

 You can build yours with scrap wood like I did, or you can purchase a 1×10 pine board.
 Either way it’s much less expensive than buying an under desk footrest like they sell online for offices.